townofchapelhill/self-check/README.md

 #### report structure changes
 Changes to the Bibliotheca file structure will require remapping the variables.
 #### Input/Output Files
-File locations are stored in filename_secrets.py
+File locations are stored in filename_secrets.py or loaded into environment variables

 #### Libraries Required
 [untangle (XML)](https://untangle.readthedocs.io/en/latest/) library via ```pip3 install untangle``` in the run environment